ccjackchang/Jupyter-ROS/README.md

-# arg-jupyter-ros
+# jupyter-ros
-arg-jupyter-ros is based on https://github.com/RoboStack/jupyter-ros
+jupyter-ros is based on https://github.com/RoboStack/jupyter-ros Visulize ros in jupyter notebook

 ## How to use jupyter-ros